leboff/scriptingdx-dreamhouse/README.md

 ![image](https://cloud.githubusercontent.com/assets/22328844/23097226/6de62330-f5e3-11e6-916f-744cf26dc8ab.png)

-Now we’ve fully setup and configured our developer workspace.
+Now we’ve fully setup and configured our project.
 We’re ready to begin development.

-## Open the WorkSpace Scratch Org
+## Open the Scratch Org

 We can try out the application by opening our scratch org: `sfdx force:org:open`.
 Notice you won’t have to log in!